Machzike Hadath

-The Machzike Hadath (transliterated from Hebrew as 'Upholders of Faith'), also known as the Spitalfields Great Synagogue, is an Orthodox Jewish congregation and synagogue, located on Highfield Road, Golders Green, in the Borough of Barnet, north-west London, England.
-The congregation was formed predominately by Lithuanian Jews in 1891 and was initially located on Brick Lane.
+The Machzike Hadath (lit.
+'Upholders of Faith'), also known as the Spitalfields Great Synagogue, is an Orthodox Jewish congregation and synagogue, located on Highfield Road, Golders Green, in the Borough of Barnet, north-west London, England.
+The congregation was formed predominantly by Lithuanian Jews in 1891 and was initially located on Brick Lane.
 The congregation worships in the Ashkenazi rite.

 History

-The congregation was established in 1891 as Chevra Machzike Hadath (or Chevrath Machzikei Hadath), transliterated from Hebrew as 'The Society of Strengthened of the Faith'.
-It was founded by members of the North London Beth Hamedrash in Newington Green Road and members of the Machzike Shomrei Shabbat Synagogue of Booth Street, with whom it merged in 1983.
-The primary aim of the congregation was to persuade the Chief Rabbi and the community that serious infringements of the laws of kashrut.
+The congregation was founded in 1891 as Chevra Machzike Hadath (also spelled Chevrath Machzikei Hadath), a Hebrew name meaning "The Society of Upholders of the Faith".
+It was established by members of the North London Beth Hamedrash on Newington Green Road together with members of the Machzike Shomrei Shabbat Synagogue on Booth Street; the two groups later merged in 1983.
+The congregation's main purpose was to convince the Chief Rabbi and the wider community that serious breaches of the laws of kashrut were occurring.

 In 1898 the congregation acquired premises in Spitalfields, at the corner of Fournier Street and Brick Lane, where they remained for 70 years.
 In 1905 the congregation affiliated with the Federation of Synagogues.

-The Brick Lane, Spitalfields building, first established in 1743 as a Protestant chapel ("La Neuve Eglise") by London's French Huguenot community and later a Methodist chapel, was used by the congregation as a synagogue from 1898 unto; 1970; where it moved to Golders Green, and the new synagogue was consecrated in 1983.
+The Brick Lane, Spitalfields building, first established in 1743 as a Protestant chapel ("La Neuve Eglise") by London's French Huguenot community and later a Methodist chapel, was used by the congregation as a synagogue from 1898 to 1973, when it moved to Golders Green.
+The new synagogue was consecrated there in 1983.
 The former Brick Lane synagogue building is now the Brick Lane Mosque.

 In the late 1920s the Machzike Hadath sponsored the publication of an edition of the Mishna Berura.